Data bias

 We want to change that!

 Our project group, Count Us 2!
 WA, is made up of women whose curiosity was sparked after reading Invisible Women: Data Bias in a World Designed For Men, a book by Caroline Criado Perez.
 In her book, we learned about surprising and costly impacts that conventional data-gathering practices can have on women - impacts that cross racial and socio-economic lines.
-These practices have negatively affected women for a long time and include things like safety in car accidents, park planning, medical practices, personal protective equipment, financial planning, and even snowplowing.
-We wanted to do something about it!
+These practices have long ignored data on women, and negatively affect women, including things like:

 We discovered that by changing the way data is gathered and analyzed, we could